Joe Boyle (baseball): Oakland Athletics

-On July 31, 2023, Boyle was traded to the Oakland Athletics in exchange for Sam Moll.
-He posted a 2–1 record and 2.08 ERA in 3 starts for the Double–A Midland RockHounds before he was promoted to the Triple–A Las Vegas Aviators.
-In 3 starts for Las Vegas, he recorded a 2.25 ERA with 18 strikeouts in 16.0 innings of work.
+On July 31, 2023, Boyle was traded to the Oakland Athletics in exchange for reliever Sam Moll.
+Boyle posted a 2–1 record and 2.08 ERA over three starts for the Double-A Midland RockHounds before he was promoted to the Triple-A Las Vegas Aviators.
+In three starts for Las Vegas, he recorded a 2.25 ERA with 18 strikeouts in 16 innings pitched.

 On September 17, 2023, the Athletics selected Boyle's contract to the 40-man roster and promoted him to the major leagues for the first time.
-He made his MLB debut as Oakland's starting pitcher that night at Oakland Coliseum versus the San Diego Padres, throwing three scoreless innings in which he struck out four and walked two in a 10–1 Athletics loss.
+He made his MLB debut as Oakland's starting pitcher that night at the Oakland Coliseum, facing the San Diego Padres.
+He threw three scoreless innings, struck out four, and walked two in a 10–1 Athletics loss.
+Boyle pitched 16 innings for the Athletics and had a 2–0 record, a 1.69 ERA, and 15 strikeouts.

-Boyle was named the 5th starter for the A's prior to the start of the 2024 season.
-In his first start, Boyle lasted only 2 2/3 innings, giving up 8 runs.
-The A's defense made five errors while he was on the mound.
-In 13 games (10 starts) for Oakland in 2024, Boyle struggled to a 3-6 record and 6.42 ERA with 56 strikeouts across 47 2/3 innings pitched.
+Boyle was named the fifth starter for the Athletics prior to the start of the 2024 season.
+In his first start, he lasted 2 2/3 innings, giving up eight runs.
+The Oakland defense made five errors while he was on the mound.
+On May 6, he was placed on the injured list with a low back strain.
+He was activated on June 5 and then optioned to Las Vegas.
+Boyle was recalled by Oakland on August 13 before he was optioned back to Las Vegas on September 4, with whom he finished the 2024 season.
+Across 13 games (10 starts) for Oakland in 2024, Boyle struggled to a 3–6 record with a 6.42 ERA, 56 strikeouts, and 40 walks in 47 2/3 innings pitched.
+With Las Vegas, he had a 1–3 record, 5.12 ERA, 71 strikeouts, and 39 walks over 45 2/3 innings.

 Tampa Bay Rays

-On December 14, 2024, the Athletics traded Boyle, Will Simpson, Jacob Watters, and a Competitive Balance Round A pick in the 2025 MLB draft to the Tampa Bay Rays in exchange for Jeffrey Springs and Jacob Lopez.
-He was optioned to the Triple-A Durham Bulls to begin the 2025 season.
+On December 14, 2024, the Athletics traded Boyle, Will Simpson, Jacob Watters, and a competitive balance round A pick in the 2025 MLB draft to the Tampa Bay Rays for pitchers Jeffrey Springs and Jacob Lopez.
+Boyle was optioned to the Triple-A Durham Bulls to begin the 2025 season.
+He split the season between Durham and Tampa Bay.
+Across 13 appearances (nine starts) for the Rays, Boyle went 1–4 with a 4.67 ERA and 58 strikeouts over 52 innings.
+Boyle made 17 starts for Durham and had a 1.88 ERA with 114 strikeouts across 86 innings.
+He was named an International League All-Star.

+Boyle was optioned to Durham to begin the 2026 season.
+However, following an injury to Ryan Pepiot, Boyle was included as part of Tampa Bay's Opening Day roster.
+Boyle was placed on the injured list on April 11 with a right elbow strain.
+He was activated on May 18 and optioned to Durham.